The Strong Gravitational Lens Finding Challenge: Lens finding methods

-\section{lens finding methods}
+\section{Lens finding methods}

-There were 24 valid entries into the challenge.
-They are listed in Table~\ref{table:entries}.
-There were a variety of different methods used and participants come from a variety of different backgrounds, most were professional astronomers, but there were also entries from researchers outside of the field.
+There were 24 valid entries into the challenge which are listed in Table~\ref{table:entries}.
+There were a variety of different methods used and participants came from a variety of different backgrounds, most were professional astronomers, but there were also entries from researchers outside of the field.

 The following sections contain short descriptions of the lens finding methods that were used in the challenge.
-Each subsection refers to a team which gave a separate entry.
+Each sub-section refers to a team which gave a separate entry.
 We have grouped the methods into four categories according to the type of method used.
+The Receiver Operating Characteristic (ROC) curve and the area under this curve are referred to in these sections.
+The ROC is defined in Section~\ref{sec:figure_of_merit} where methods for evaluating the entries is discussed.
+A reader unfamiliar with the ROC might want to refer to that section.

-\subsection{Visual Inspection}
+\subsection{Visual inspection}

-\subsubsection{Manchester/Manchester1 (Jackson,Tagore)}
+\subsubsection{Manchester1/Manchester2 (Jackson,Tagore)}

 All images (a total of 100000) were examined for each of the space- and ground-based datasets.
 This was done by two observers; AT (Amit Tagore) examined 30000 images in each case and NJ (Neal Jackson) examined 70000.
 Observation was carried out over a 48-hour period, at the rate of 5000/hr (NJ) and 2500/hr (AT).
-The overall results, in terms of ROC curves, were very similar for both observers.
+The overall results, in terms of area under the ROC (see Section \ref{sec:figure_of_merit}) curves, were very similar for both observers.
 The space-based challenge produced areas of 0.800 and 0.812 for NJ and AT respectively, and the ground-based challenge yielded 0.891 and 0.884.

 The Python scripts used for manual examination of multiple images are available on GitHub\footnote{https://github.com/nealjackson/bigeye} and are described in more detail in \citet{hartley2017support}.
 For one-colour data such as the space-based training set, the images are individually colour-scaled using square-root scaling.
 The bright limit of the colour-scale is determined from the pixel values in a rectangle comprising the inner ninth of the image area, with the limit being chosen as the $n$th centile of the pixel values in this area.
 Values between $n=95$ and $n=98$ give optimum results, judging by experiments on the training set.
 The number of images in each grid was also optimised using the training set, with 16$\times$8 or 8$\times$4 giving good results on one-colour data.
 For three-colour data, such as the ground-based challenge data, the individual bands for each object are colour-scaled and then combined into an RGB image.
 In this case 8$\times$4 grids were used for examination, due to the generally lower resolution of the images.
 The script also allows the user to adjust the colour-scale in real time when examining and marking images, and records the image name corresponding to the image within which the cursor resides at the time any key is pressed, together with the key.